Bleaching Process in Textile and Required Agents

 3. If pH 4-6: More stable HOCl.
 HOCL does not divide into H+ and OCl-

 4. When pH 7 is neutral: The decomposition of NaOCl is very high.
-So it breaks cellulose.
+So it breaks down cellulose.
 This point is called “The Damage Point”.

-6. When pH is 9.2-11: Fabric becomes neutral and more stable.
+6. When the pH is 9.2-11: The fabric becomes neutral and more stable.

 7. While pH 11-13: is the perfect range, it requires more time.
 If pH= 11, bleaching needs 130 hours, and if pH= 13, bleaching needs 40 hours to be finished.